onejuss/simple_mysql_billing/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;

 # change message to player on lines 77 and 92 to your prefer in simple_mysql_billing.sp
-line:77 - KickClient(client, "Welcome!
+line:80 - KickClient(client, "Welcome!
 This is a privet server, in order to play you have to subscribe http://yoursite.com");
-line:92 - KickClient(client, "Sorry, your Subscriptions is ended %s http://yoursite.com", buffer);
+line:95 - KickClient(client, "Sorry, your Subscriptions is ended %s http://yoursite.com", buffer);
+line:101 - KickClient(client, "Welcome!!!
+This is a privet server, in order to play you have to subscribe http://yoursite.com");

 # Compile simple_mysql_billing.sp here - https://www.sourcemod.net/compiler.php